eileengarip/adverse-selection-sim/README.md

 Here k sets how fussy the noise traders are; a lower k means that they are more price sensitive.
 E.g at `k=0.5` a spread of 0.5 keeps about 37% of the noise traders, whereas a spread of 1.0 keeps 14%.

 Now we have 2 competing effects.
 A wider spread earns more per trade, but fewer trades happen.
 Our curve now rises, peaks, and falls.

 ![spread curve](spread_curve2.png)

+One caveat though, is that this decay function is invented, not derived.
+Real order flow elasticity is measured empirically and doesn't have a clean form.

 ---